Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Relaxation to Global Maxwellian in 1D

-Finally, let us get to (ii).
-We reduce the computation of the spectral gap to the low-energy method and the classical Cucker-Smale model.
+Finally, let us address (ii).
+We reduce the computation of the spectral gap to the low-energy method for the classical Cucker-Smale model.
 To this end, we assume that $\phi = \psi \ast \psi$ where $\psi>0$ is another positive kernel.
 In other words, $\phi$ is Bochner-positive.
 In order to establish \eqref{e:spgap} it suffices to show that

 Let us start by symmetrizing and using cancellation in the second obtained integral:

 Notice that